FlutterPortugal/FlutterWorkshop/workshop/exercises/stateless-widget/README.md

 # Basic Stateless Widgets

 Stateless Widget:
 "A widget that does not require mutable state."

 ## Setup

-- Copy the following content into the file this folder into `/my_app/lib/main.dart`
+- Replace the following content into your file `my_app/lib/main.dart`

 <<< @/my_app/lib/exercises/stateless-widget/main.dart